Education (Grants and Allowances) (Jersey) Order 2018

 11 Distance learning

-(1) A student is eligible for consideration for a grant in respect of a distance learning course, of an amount calculated in accordance with Article 17.[15]
+(1) A student is eligible for consideration for a grant in respect of a distance learning course, of an amount calculated in accordance with the Schedule.[23]

 (2) A student is not eligible for consideration for a grant under this Article if the student has already been awarded a grant for a course in higher education under this Part.

-(3) A “distance learning course” is a course in respect of which a student is not required to attend a particular place for its provision.
+(3) A “distance learning course” is a course in respect of which an institution does not require a student to attend a particular place for its provision.[24]

 Part 3